 A good level of English and any prior knowledge of languages eg, te reo Māori, is also useful.

 The Intermediate Year

 The first year of the Bachelor of Speech and Language Pathology Honours (BSLP(Hons)) is called the Intermediate Year.
 Entry to the professional years is limited and selection is made at the end of the Intermediate Year.

-The Intermediate Year courses are compulsory and may be taken in one full-time year of study or accumulated over more than one year.
+The Intermediate Year* has four compulsory courses and four recommended courses.
+They may be taken in one full-time year of study or accumulated over more than one year.
 It may be possible to take some, but not all, components of the Intermediate Year at other universities – if you are intending to do this you should seek approval of your course of study from the College of Science Student Advisor.

 The one-year Intermediate programme is followed by three full-time years of specialised professional training – the professional years.
 Entry to the First Professional Year is limited (see below).
 In the professional years, students complete coursework covering a wide variety of topics in normal and disordered aspects of speech, language, swallowing and hearing.
 The academic coursework is taken in combination with fieldwork, which is an important component of the professional years.

 Entry into the First Professional Year

 Students are selected on the basis of academic merit (normally a B+ or better average) and fluency in spoken and written English.
 Relevant work experience with people who have communication disorders may also be considered when selection decisions are made.

 Applications for entry for the First Professional Year close on 1 October.
 Application forms are available on the website and intending applicants should contact the BSLP Programme Coordinator at least a month before the closing date.
 Late enrolments will be considered if places are still available.